drewlyton/blog-posts/Stop meeting. Start writing./README.md

 So, how can we use writing to mitigate the cost of meetings and reduce the risk of them costing more than they are worth?

 ### "Purpose" and "Intended Results".
 Purposeful meetings are powerful, purposeless meetings are poison.
-To ensure meetings are always created with a strict, well defined objective, I recommend filling out two prompts with each meeting invite:
+To ensure meetings are always created with a strict, well defined objective, I recommend filling out three prompts with each meeting invite: *Purpose*, *Participants* and *Intended Results*.
-1. Purpose
-2. Intended Results

 A meeting's ***Purpose*** is a statement that justifies its existence.
+A great purpose statement answers a single core question: *Why does this conversation need to be a meeting?*

-Its ***Intended Results*** are the actionable goals that the meeting is designed to accomplish.
-A couple things happen when you start taking the time to write these.
+A few things happen when you start taking the time to write this.

-The first is that you have fewer, more intentional meetings.
-When you have to justify its existence every time, start to notice how many meetings you have with no purpose.
-Struggling to write these two simple concepts is a leading indicator that the meeting should not exist.
+The first is that you have fewer, more intentional meetings with fewer, more intentional participants.
+When you have to justify a meetings existence every time you click "Invite", you start to notice  how hot your trigger finger is.
+The new friction between you and the "Invite" button grants you time to **question the medium and the guest list**.

+Meetings are not our only form of communication.
+Writeups, threaded conversations, and yes, email are sometimes much more effective tools for disseminating information.
+The purpose statement forces you to ask, "Is there a better way to communicate this information"

+A meeting's ***Intended Results*** are the actionable goals that the meeting is designed to accomplish.

 Lets look at a few examples.